-343.10 Overtaking
+343.10 Passing of other competitors

+343.10.1 Process of passing during interval starts:

-343.10.1 During an Interval Start competition, competitors who are being overtaken must give way on the first demand.
+Competitors who are being passed must give way on first demand.

-This applies in classical technique courses even when there are two tracks and in free technique courses when the skier being overtaken may have to restrict his/her skating action.
+This applies in classical technique courses even when there are two tracks.
+It also applies to free technique courses even when the competitor being passed will have to restrict his/her skiing movements.